 Step 2.
 Remove the seeds from the center of the pumpkin with a large spoon or ice cream scoop and set aside.
 The extra pulp can be cooked with the pumpkin, so place that in the slow cooker.

-- If you chose the slow cooker method, peeling the skin off is difficult.
+If you chose the slow cooker method, peeling the skin off is difficult.
 Here’s the kicker though:

-- The secret to getting homemade pumpkin puree to taste like canned pumpkin puree is keeping the skin on!
+The secret to getting homemade pumpkin puree to taste like canned pumpkin puree is keeping the skin on!

-- Peeling the skin off makes the puree taste sweeter, but it’s a more muted, subtle taste.
+Peeling the skin off makes the puree taste sweeter, but it’s a more muted, subtle taste.
 Keeping the skin on gives the puree a richer, deeper pumpkin flavor we’ve come to love.

 - If you’re using an immersion blender: Place pumpkin pieces in a container deep enough to prevent splattering, and puree until smooth.

-Note: One baking pumpkin makes about 24 ounces of puree.
 You can easily cook more than one pumpkin at a time if you need more puree for your fall baking.
 Actually, this is a perfect example of batch cooking, which is a great way to save money AND TIME in the kitchen.

-Remember to set aside the seeds to make your own roasted pumpkin seeds!
+Remember to set aside the seeds to make your own Roasted Pumpkin Seeds!

 Yes, you can!
 To substitute homemade puree in place of canned puree, allow your homemade batch to strain overnight to remove excess liquid.
 This will help ensure that your recipe has the same consistency.